A keto Mexican casserole is a perfect meal for low-carb dieters looking to mix things up.1

 Although most people think of burritos, tacos, chips, and carb-dense desserts like flan when they imagine Mexican food, there are quite a few Mexican dishes that are keto friendly.

-2. Carne asada: Carne asada is made with marinated flank or skirt steak, grilled to perfection, then sliced thinly for consumption.
+- Carne asada: Carne asada is made with marinated flank or skirt steak, grilled to perfection, then sliced thinly for consumption.
 Since it is solely meat and marinade, unless the marinade is filled with carb-dense ingredients, it very easily fits into the keto diet.
-It is also typically a quite lean cut of meat, helping to harden muscles over time.
+Additionally, it’s usually a lean cut of meat, which can assist in hardening muscles over time.

 As seen above, there are quite a few items on Mexican restaurant menus that fit into the keto diet without any modification necessary.
 But, there are a few things to keep in mind when eating out:

-1. Ask for no tortillas or tortilla chips: While this may seem like an obvious one, it can be easy to forget when a person is in the moment.
+- Ask for no tortillas or tortilla chips: While this may seem like an obvious one, it can be easy to forget when a person is in the moment.
 Many Mexican dishes are automatically served with tortillas or tortilla chips, but these items are generally very high in carbs and should be avoided while on the keto diet.
 This also means avoiding things like taco pie.
-However, brands exist out there that offer keto tortillas: for example, with a Carb Balance tortilla, keto can be maintained.
+Yet, there are brands that provide keto-friendly tortillas.
+For instance, opting for a Carb Balance tortilla can help maintain a keto lifestyle.

 Overall, there are many different keto dishes and recipes that can be satisfying to eat while on the keto diet.
 Keto Mexican casserole recipes offer extremely good macronutrient profiles and considering that they are very easy to make, the value they offer a keto dieter is unparalleled.